Updated on 3/7/2022

 Obsessive-compulsive disorder (OCD) is a common mental health condition that affects more than 1% of the population, according to the American Psychiatric Association (APA).
 It can alter lives by causing unwanted thoughts and obsessions that are repetitive in nature and difficult to manage.
 Trauma, stress, and abuse all can be a cause of OCD getting worse.

 OCD causes intense urges to complete a task or perform a ritual.
 For those who have the condition, obsessions and compulsions can begin to rule their life.
 Some common rituals might include repeated hand washing, checking (and rechecking) that doors are locked, or uncontrollably repeating a phrase or prayer.
 OCD symptoms tend to come on gradually and often become more difficult to deal with over time.
 Understanding how to deal with OCD and the different types of OCD can help prevent the condition from worsening.
+If you suspect that you may be experiencing OCD, taking our clinically-backed OCD test can be a great first step in understanding your symptoms so that you can begin the treatment process.

 In this article, we’ll review some of the complications if OCD isn’t addressed sooner than later and provide ways you can prevent it from getting worse.